langfuse/langfuse/web/src/features/public-api/README.md

 ### Cache Structure

 The cache for API keys is managed using Redis.
 The cache key looks like the following: `api-key:<secret-key>:`.
 The hash is the `fastHashedSecretKey` from postgres.
-Hence, we can easily fint the key in Redis.
+Hence, we can easily find the key in Redis.

 ### Creation and updates of API keys